freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-14.md

 ## Description
 <section id='description'>

-Make the image link to `https://www.freecodecamp.org/cat-photos` by surrounding it with opening and closing anchor (`a`) tags and using `https://www.freecodecamp.org/cat-photos` as the anchor's `href` attribute value.
+Turn the image into a link by surrounding it with opening and closing anchor tags.
+Use `https://www.freecodecamp.org/cat-photos` as the anchor's `href` attribute value.

 </section>